March 18th 2025

 Introduction

 It is warming, but slowly, so I don’t trust it.
 That happened a few years ago after a Siberia influenced season.
 Normally I embrace and enjoy the better weather when it arrives.
-I didn’t feel that ease initially then after a few weeks thought to myself: why aren’t you enjoying this in a tee shirt?
+I didn’t feel that ease initially then after many weeks thought to myself: why aren’t you enjoying this in a tee shirt?
 It was warm, but I hadn’t relaxed into it.

-The New Jacket
+A New Jacket

-I went into a men’s clothes shop for a look around more than anything, because of the expense of it.
+I went into a men’s clothes shop for a look around more than anything, because of the expense.
 Two or three hundred pounds for a jacket.
 I was wondering about sale items but there weren’t any and even then, it would cost too much.
 I bought a sale jacket from Debenhams last week, £25 reduced from £145.
 There were similar fabrics in the shop.
-A few years ago I bought a fine Italian wool jacket for £15 from Marks and Spencer.
+A few years ago I bought a fine wool Italian jacket for £15 from Marks and Spencer.
 Midnight blue it’s called, slightly lighter than navy.
 I don’t know the original price, probably £200.
 I started thinking about this subject and realised it connects with the outdoors.

-I tread carefully because this kind of subject gets emotive for some people.
+I think men are feeling constricted within society and wanting a little more freedom.
+I tread carefully because this topic gets emotive for some people.
 Think of it like this.
 Early feminists said patriarchy also oppresses men.
 Which it does.
-What if you’re not tee shirt Springsteen Dancing in the Dark, Brad Pitt as Achilles, 007 with Pussy Galore, Honey Ryder, and her Aphrodite emergence from the sea: did those names really happen?
+What if you’re not Springsteen Dancing in the Dark, Brad Pitt as Achilles, 007 with Pussy Galore, Honey Ryder, and her Aphrodite emergence from the sea: did those names really happen?

-Then there are people who wear outdoor gear in society, and indeed the sub-culture of sports wear for the street which means logos, trainers, and a football related aesthetic.
+Then there are people who wear outdoor gear in society, and indeed the sub-culture of sports wear for the street which means logos, trainers, and a football related style.
 I know nothing about it except for the trainers and parental complaints, when children want the latest expensive whatever.

 Here’s where I reach my philosophical finale.
 What you wear is about identity.
-I like my new subtle green jacket, which is normal in society, and don’t care about kit in the hills as such.
+I like my new green jacket, which is normal in society, and don’t care about kit in the hills as such.
 If you do care – the latest season Arcteryx? – it’s because you want an outdoors persona.

 Featured Walks